SAP-samples/teched2023-DA260/exercises/ex3/README.md

  - [Exercise 3.3 – Execute Transformation flow to pull the delta records from source](exercises/ex3#exercise-33--execute-transformation-flow-to-pull-the-delta-records-from-source)
  - [Exercise 3.4 – Preview the Analytical dataset model to see the historical and latest pulled records from Transformation flow Delta local table](exercises/ex3#exercise-34--preview-the-analytical-dataset-model-to-see-the-historical-and-latest-pulled-records-from-transformation-flow-delta-local-table)

-- ##	Exercise 3.1 - Create an Analytical Dataset model with transformation flow generated target delta table.
+##	Exercise 3.1 - Create an Analytical Dataset model with transformation flow generated target delta table.

+Create a view to compare historic price with current price and calculate the rebate the customer got at time or ordering.

 1. Open the Graphical view app from Data builder.